-Related to Procurement Arrangements, five additional Arrangements related to the Tokamak were completed and signed in June.
-These were: the Poloidal Field (PF) coils 2, 3, 4, 5, and 6 PA signed with the EU; the Toroidal Field (TF) conductor PA signed with the US; the upper ports PA and the divertor dome PA signed with the Russian Federation and the divertor outer target PA signed with Japan.
-This is an important accomplishment for the project and the Tokamak.
-To date, the credit value of all signed ITER PAs is ~880 kIUA which is ~30% of the total ITER credit.
+Related to Procurement Arrangements, five additional Arrangements related to the Tokamak were completed and signed in June for: the poloidal field coils 2, 3, 4, 5, and 6 (signed with Europe); the toroidal field conductor (signed with the US); the upper ports and divertor dome (signed with the Russian Federation); and the divertor outer target (signed with Japan).
+This is an important accomplishment for the project and the Tokamak Department.
+To date, the credit value of all signed ITER Procurement Arrangements is ~880 kIUA which is approximately 30 percent of the total ITER credit.
 This is very good progress!

-Several additional PAs are in the final stages of development and are expected to be ready for signature in the coming months.
-The most important of the next set of PAs is the Vacuum Vessel (VV) PA.
-This is linked to the design review where the modified reference VV design and the alternate design of the VV and blanket will be assessed.
+Several additional Procurement Arrangements are in the final stages of development and are expected to be ready for signature in the coming months.
+The most important of these is the Vacuum Vessel Procurement Arrangement.
+This is linked to the design review where the modified reference vacuum vessel design and the alternate design of the vacuum vessel and blanket will be assessed.
 This review is scheduled for 7 to 10 July in Cadarache and will be chaired by Rich Hawryluk from the Princeton Plasma Physics Laboratory.

 Another important development relates to qualification of blanket components.
-First wall qualification mock-ups from the Korean and Russian Federation Domestic Agencies are undergoing high heat flux testing at ~0.62 MW/m² at the Nuclear Research Institute in Prague.
-Over half of the required 12000 cycles have been successfully completed.
-Qualification mock-ups from Chinese, Russian Federation and Japanese Domestic Agencies are being tested at ~0.87 MW/m² at the Sandia National Laboratories in Albuquerque where ~4000 cycles have been completed.
-The EU and US mock ups already successfully completed tests in the US Sandia facility early this year.
+First wall qualification mockups from the Korean and Russian Federation Domestic Agencies are undergoing high heat flux testing at ~0.62 MW/m² at the Nuclear Research Institute in Prague.
+Over half of the required 12,000 cycles have been successfully completed.
+Qualification mockups from Chinese, Russian Federation and Japanese Domestic Agencies are being tested at ~0.87 MW/m² at the Sandia National Laboratories in Albuquerque where ~4,000 cycles have been completed.
+The European and US mockups already successfully completed tests in the US Sandia facility early this year.
 These tests are important because they represent the first step towards the required prequalification of the Members willing to participate in critical procurement packages.

 There has been a lot of progress in recent weeks, both at the ITER Organization and the Domestic Agencies, with magnet conductors.
-This includes: the signing of the final TF conductor PA by the US, as I mentioned above; a successful test of the first Chinese TF conductor sample using Nb3Sn strands cabled and jacketed in China, in the Sultan facility; strand production for the TF conductor commenced at the Kiswire company in Korea and the completion of building construction on the Japanese TF and Central Solenoid conductor jacketing line in Kita Kyushu.
-At the time of writing Japan has already produced about 20 tons of Nb3Sn strand for the TF coils!
-This is about 5% of the total required.
+This includes: the signing of the final Toroidal Field Conductor Procurement Arrangement by the US, as I mentioned above; a successful test at the SULTAN facility of the first Chinese toroidal field conductor sample using Nb3Sn strands cabled and jacketed in China; strand production for the toroidal field conductor commenced at the Kiswire company in Korea and the completion of building construction on the Japanese toroidal field and central solenoid conductor jacketing line in Kita Kyushu.
+At the time of writing, Japan has already produced about 20 tonnes of Nb3Sn strand for the toroidal field coils!
+This is about 5 percent of the total required.